 double proj_lp_dist (const PJ P, PJ_COORD a, PJ_COORD b)

 Calculate geodesic distance between two points in geodetic coordinates.
+The calculated distance is between the two points located on the ellipsoid.

 - P (PJ) Transformation object

 - a (PJ_COORD) Coordinate of first point

 - b (PJ_COORD) Coordinate of second point